jenkinsci/monitoring-plugin/docs/MonitoringScripts.md

 feature can be accessed from the "manage Jenkins" link, typically at your <http://server/jenkins/script>.
 See [more information and scripts](https://wiki.jenkins.io/display/JENKINS/Jenkins+Script+Console).

-# Monitoring Scripts and Alerts for Jenkins master
+# Monitoring Scripts and Alerts for the Jenkins instance

 If the [Monitoring plugin](https://plugins.jenkins.io/monitoring) is installed, you can also use the following monitoring scripts in the **Jenkins script console**.
 To run a script periodically, you could also create and schedule a job to execute a **system groovy script** with the [groovy plugin](https://wiki.jenkins.io/display/JENKINS/Groovy+plugin).
-(A system Groovy script executes insides Jenkins master's JVM, but see below for specific scripts for Jenkins slaves.)
+(A system Groovy script executes insides Jenkins instance's JVM, but see below for specific scripts for Jenkins slaves.)

 The data printed by the scripts below can be displayed by the reports of